Bruno-Bells/dukka-test/README.md

 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
 * You have python 3.6 + installed on your OS

-## Installing Receipt Generation
+## Installing Receipts Generator

-To install Receipt Generation, follow these steps:
+To install Receipts Generator, follow these steps:

 Clone the Project:
 ```